alcarazzam/pyscience/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### About data used for ChemicalElement
+Chemical elements information is extracted from the Kalzium program.